AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/extending/content-fragments-customizing.md

 >[!CAUTION]
 >
->For AEM 6.5 the client-side API is internal.
+>The client-side API is internal.

 ### Additional Information {#additional-information}